Polishko/Translation-Jobs-and-Payments/README.md

 # Translation-Jobs-and-Payments
-a database used to manage my translation jobs and their payments
+This database will be used to manage my translation jobs and their purchase orders and payments.

 I will be using this database to track open and closed projects, payment orders, payment due dates and statuses.

 Current status: Information for each table, all functions, procedures and triggers and the database design.

+Short-term goals: Adding views/joined tables to handle most common tasks.

+Long-term goals: Adding information on project managers and setting email trigger to remind them about missing, overdue purchase orders.

 ![image](https://github.com/Polishko/Translation-Jobs-and-Payments/assets/119063181/13829a9f-60a3-46da-a8cb-8a354cbe5894)